Electrical Safety Inspection Audit

 – Qualified Electrical Worker Training

 Each site visit will entail an inspection of equipment and installations to identify items from the service point of your buildings down through the feeder circuits to various branch circuits.
 Please note that the inspectors will be taking pictures.
 Martin Technical will also examine and assess your personnel and workplace procedures.
 Thus, Martin Technical will require all current recordkeeping on all electrical maintenance personnel down to the maintenance shops, their tools, meters, PPE, workplace standards, and maintenance record keeping and PM procedures.
-The Inspection/Report will itemize observations in which CFR or NFPA standards not being met and the recommended corrective action.
+The Inspection/Report will itemize observations in which CFR or NFPA standards are not being met and the recommended corrective action.
 The criticality of the items will be ranked on a subjective scale of 1 to 5.
-This ranking will serve as a “to do list” that your maintenance and engineering teams can use as “road map” to corrective action.
+This ranking will serve as a “to-do list” that your maintenance and engineering teams can use as a “road map” to corrective action.

 DELIVERABLES OF ELECTRICAL SAFETY AUDIT